Sapiens-OSS/sapiens-modding-wiki/docs/hammerstone/patching.md

 The "endAt" node always start their search after the results of "startAt".
 This means that it's not necessary to repeat the nodes from "startAt".

+# Hammerstone patches

+Hammerstone already patches some files for its own needs in order to better server you :)
+A copy of the patched files can be found in Hammerstone under "patched" if you ever need to consult them.

 # Concrete example
 To see a concrete example, check Hammerstone's source code and into "actionUI"